My Lord and My God in John 20:28: Two Distinct Individuals

 When John 20:28 is used as a prooftext to bolster the doctrine of the Trinity, it is inevitably stripped of its rich Biblical context.
 Only by digging beneath a superficial reading do we discover that John’s gospel is focused upon the dual honor given to “God and the king” as found throughout the rest of scripture.

-This honor was required of Thomas by no one less than Jesus himself in John 14:1 and John 17:3, anticipating the climactic moment when Thomas finally offered such honor to the two individuals previously identified for us in John 20:16-18 as none other than the Lord Jesus and God the Father.
+This honor was required of Thomas by Jesus himself in John 14:1 and John 17:3, anticipating the climactic moment when Thomas finally offered such honor to the two individuals previously identified for us in John 20:16-18 as none other than the Lord Jesus and God the Father.

 - The KJV translation is chosen for this citation because it highlights the fact that others besides God could receive “worship” in an ancient Middle Eastern context.
 The word rendered “worshipped” in this verse, shachah in Hebrew and proskyneo in the Greek LXX, is precisely the same word that describes the worship given to Jesus in places like Mark 5:6, Matt.
 14:33, etc. This is because shachah and proskyneo simply refer to the honor given to one’s superior.
 It is applied to humans, angels, and YHWH throughout the Hebrew OT, the LXX, and the NT.
 In the case of 1 Chron.
 29:20, it is applied to God and his human king simultaneously without suggesting that King David is God himself. ↵